Do any of the following phrases sound familiar?

 Gaslighting refers to intentional attempts to manipulate you into doubting your feelings, perception of events, and reality in general.
 Someone trying to gaslight you typically wants to confuse you and make you doubt yourself to make it more likely you’ll go along with what they want.

 Although emotionally abusive partners and family members commonly use this tactic, gaslighting can also show up in friendships or the workplace.
-Left unchecked, it can have a serious impact on your emotional health, productivity at work, and other relationships.
+Left unchecked, it can have a serious impact on your mental health, productivity at work, and other relationships.

 Here are eight tips for responding and taking back control.